cdn-specs/control-header/draft-cdn-control-header.md

 # Introduction

-Many HTTP origin servers Content Delivery Networks (i.e., distributed HTTP gateways, usually implementing caches) to speed up distributing their content.
+Many HTTP origin servers use Content Delivery Networks (i.e., distributed HTTP gateways, usually implementing caches) to speed up distributing their content.

 While HTTP defines Cache-Control as a means of controlling cache behaviour for both private caches and shared caches, it is often desirable to give CDN caches separate instructions.
 To meet this need, this specification defines a separate header field that conveys HTTP cache directives to CDN caches only.